Emsiri/gitpitch-experiment/PITCHME.md

+## Behat tests
+### Proposed changes for feature files
+ - Old way is overly verbose
+ - Steps can be redundant
-## * This is a test
+ - Reads like a test
-### This is a subtext
- - Point on why we should do things differently
- - Second point on why
 +++

 ## Old way